Zilola-Nazarova/awesome_books/README.md

 You can use this project to store your own collection of books:

 1. Open index.html file in your browser (or open the [Demo](https://zilola-nazarova.github.io/awesome_books/) link).
-2. Click the "Add" button to add a new book to the collection.
-The new book is displayed in the page.
+2. Navigate to the Add-new page in navigation bar.
+Click the "Add" button to add a new book to the collection.
+The new book is displayed in the List page.
-3. Click the "Remove" button to removed the book from the collection.
-The corresponding book dissapears from the page.
+3. Navigate to the List page in navigation bar.
+Click the "Remove" button to removed the book from the collection.
+The corresponding book dissapears from the List page.
 4. Refresh your page.
 Your data is preserved in the browser's memory.

 ### Run tests

-To run tests, run the following commands:
+To run tests on the cloned project, run the following commands:

 > npx hint .<br />
 > npx stylelint "**/*.{css,scss}" <br />